unfoldingWord-dev/ts-android/README.md

 Now you are ready to develop!
 Run the app in debug mode (the bug button) and watch the app pop up on your emulator.

+Write some code, add a *USEFUL* but short and sweet commit message, repeat.
+If you run on multiple computers make sure to push to your github repository so you can develop at home or on vacation.

+###Submiting Your Code
+>Important!
+Your code will **NOT** be accepted if it does not follow the code style guidelines.
+> Please become familure with the [Code Style Guidelines](https://source.android.com/source/code-style.html).
+The repository is > guarded by a band of crazed-coding-style-obsessed-monkeys who will not hesitate to deny your pull request if you so much as have an extra space at the end of a line.

+Once you are ready to share you code (meaning it works and is written beautifully) send us a pull request.
+You can do so from your repository page in GitHub.

 ###Additional Info
 Please check out the wiki for additional documentation to help you get started in the development.

 [Virtual Box]:https://www.virtualbox.org/
 [Genymotion Android Studio Plugin]:https://cloud.genymotion.com/page/doc/#collapse-intellij